Ghiyasuddin Azam Shah: Reign

+His interests included establishing an independent judiciary and fostering Persianate and Bengali culture.
 He also had a profound regard for law.
 A story about him and a qazi is very famous as a folktale and moral story.
 Once, the sultan while hunting accidentally killed the son of a poor widow with his arrow.
 The widow appeared before a qazi and brought a charge of murder against the sultan.
 Ghiyasuddin Azam Shah was summoned by the Qazi, and appeared before the court like an ordinary accused person.
 Many people had gathered there to see a case against the sultan of the country.
 The sultan obeyed the law and gave indemnity to the poor widow for killing her son.
 When the trial was over the Qazi stood up and praised the sultan for his regard for the law.

 Then the sultan said that he would have instantly beheaded the qazi if he faltered in his judgment.
 The qazi smiled and said that he would have flayed his majesty's back with a whip if he had not obeyed the law.
 Sultan Ghiyasuddin embraced the brave qazi, and the whole crowd shouted in their honour.